 Postcards are created through "Amazingmail," a product of the U.S. post office.
 The postcards can be made in one of two sizes: 4.25" x 6" and 5.5" x 8.5".
-Simply submit the design and copy to email@example.com eight weeks in advance of the event date in one of the templates below.
+Simply submit the design and copy to email@example.com in Illustrator or InDesign eight weeks in advance of the event date in one of the templates below.
+Please make sure that images used meet the requirements of the template.
 All postcards must include the following return address:

 Haas School of Business

 2001 Addison Street, First Floor